 See our page listing beekeeping equipment suppliers in Ireland.
 These suppliers are practising beekeepers themselves and can help and advise you.

 You are well-advised to research and compare prices for bee suits.
 Feeling safe and confident makes hive inspections much more pleasurable for both you and your bees!
-Look for a suit that fits your body shape and height, and has elasticated wrist and leg cuffs (because zips don’t often last well, although, if you’re handy with a needle you could fix that part later).
-Longer is better.
+Look for a suit that fits your body shape and height and has elasticated wrist and leg cuffs.
+Longer/larger is better than something too tight.
 Remember, it’s not a fashion statement — it’s PPE for working with bees!
 Popular veil types include fencing / round and square.
 (I use a round veil & the boss uses a fencing type.)

 Having a steel hive tool is essential and they come in many shapes and sizes.
 This will be used to separate the boxes which are likely to be well stuck together with propolis (bee glue), as well as removing brace comb from lid/crown-board/frames, etc., during inspections and plenty more jobs.
 We recommend the ‘J’ style tool with the hooked end for beginners.

 The smoker is always good to control temperament and chase bees out of the way during inspections.
 There is no need to spend big here once you get proficient through regular use.
 There certainly is no need to buy smoker fuel, because it’s everywhere around for free!
 We generally use dried hay.
 Look for a tough water spray bottle as well.
 It can be used to control the bees on hot days (not many of them lately, though!)

 Cost: Anything from €30 to €60.
 They all do the same job and with care will last a lifetime.